OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

-# Consistent Record of Consent - Minimum Viable Consent Receipt (MVCR) #
+# Minimum Viable Consent Receipt (MVCR) for a Consistent Record of Consent - #

 | Document Information  | |
 | ------	| ------	|